Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Preliminaries

-\textbf{Graph Neural Networks (GNNs).} Let $G=(V,E)$ be a graph with node feature vectors $X_v$ for $v\in V$ and edge set $E$.
+\textbf{Graph Neural Networks.} Let $G=(V,E, A)$ be a graph with node feature vectors $X_v$ for $v\in V$ and edge set $E$, where $A$ denotes the adjacency matrix.
 GNNs use the graph structure and node features $X_v$ to learn a representation vector of a node $h_v$, or the entire graph $h_{G}$, which usually follow a neighborhood aggregation strategy and iteratively update the representation of a node by aggregating representations of its neighbors.
 After $k$ iterations of aggregation, a node’s representation captures the structural information within its $k$-hop network neighborhood.
 Formally, the $k$-th layer of a GNN is

-where $h_{v}^{(k)}$ is the feature vector of node $v$ at the $k$-th layer. $h_{v}^{(0)}=X_v$. $\altmathcal{N}(v)$ denotes the neighboring nodes of $v$.
-The choices of $\text{AGGREGATE }^{(k)}(\cdot)$ and $\text{COMBINE }^{(k)}(\cdot)$ can be diverse among different GNNs.
-For example, in GCN, the element-wise mean pooling is used, and the AGGREGATE and COMBINE steps are integrated as follows:
+where $h_{v}^{(k)}$ is the feature vector of node $v$ at the $k$-th layer. $h_{v}^{(0)}=X_v$. $\mathcal{N}(v)$ denotes the neighboring nodes of $v$.
+The choices of $\text{AGGREGATE }^{(k)}(\cdot)$ and $\text{COMBINE}^{(k)}(\cdot)$ can be diverse among different GNNs.
+For example, in GCN~\cite{DBLP:conf/iclr/KipfW17}, the element-wise mean pooling is used, and the AGGREGATE and COMBINE steps are integrated as follows:

 where $W$ is a learnable matrix.
 For node classification, each node $v\in V$ has an associated label $ y_v$, the node representation $h_{v}^{(K)}$ of the final layer is used for prediction.